TARGENE/TMLE.jl/docs/src/user_guide/estimation.md

 ## Specifying Models

 By default, TMLE.jl uses generalized linear models for the estimation of relevant and nuisance factors such as the outcome mean and the propensity score.
 However, this is not the recommended usage since the estimators' performance is closely related to how well we can estimate these factors.
-More sophisticated models can be provided using the `models` keyword argument of each estimator which is essentially a `NamedTuple` mapping variables' names to their respective model.
+More sophisticated models can be provided using the `models` keyword argument of each estimator which is a `Dict{Symbol, Model}` mapping variables' names to their respective model.

 Rather than specifying a specific model for each variable it may be easier to override the default models using the `default_models` function: